bws428/bws428.github.io/_posts/2020-05-20-raspberry-pi-zero-w-setup.md

 - Replace `SSID` with the SSID name of your WiFi network.
 - Replace `PASSWORD` with the WPA2 password for your network.

 That's it!
-Close the file and save it.
+Save the file and close it.

 ### Enable SSH